 The CoNVat project: Accelerating the detection of SARS-CoV-2

-Prof. Laura Lechuga, CSIC Research Professor at the Catalan Institute of Nanoscience and Nanotechnology (ICN2), where she leads the Nanobiosensors and Bioanalytical Applications Group, is leading and coordinating the CONVAT project, with funding from the European Commission and the Spanish Ministry of Science and Innovation.
+Prof. Laura Lechuga, CSIC Research Professor at the Catalan Institute of Nanoscience and Nanotechnology (ICN2), where she leads the Nanobiosensors and Bioanalytical Applications Group, is leading and coordinating the CoNVaT project, with funding from the European Commission and the Spanish Ministry of Science and Innovation.
 CoNVaT, one of 17 urgent COVID-19 projects funded by the European Commission, will develop a point-of-care platform for rapid diagnosis and monitoring of coronavirus.
-The biosensor device will also allow for the analysis of different types of coronavirus present in reservoir animals, such as bats, to monitor the evolution of these viruses and prevent future infectious outbreaks in humans.
+The biosensor device will also allow for the analysis of different types of coronavirus present in reservoir animals such as bats, to monitor the evolution of these viruses and prevent future outbreaks in humans.
 The CoNVaT project has received significant media attention, appearing in more than 200 individual pieces in European and international media specialised in science and healthcare, as well as numerous other pieces in the general press.

 Using kidney receptors to fight COVID-19 infection